Fede22dev/beauty_center/README.md

 # 💅 Beauty Center

-> Cross-platform appointment manager for beauty and wellness centers — powered by Flutter & Dart.
+> Cross-platform app manager for beauty and wellness centers — powered by Flutter & Dart.

 ---